-The Academy's Article of Association give the Academy trust the power to deposit or invest any funds of the Academy Trust not immediately required for the furtherance of its objects (investing only after obtaining such advice from a financial expert as the Governors consider necessary and having regard to the suitability of the investments and the need for diversification).
+The Academy's Article of Association give the Academy trust the power to deposit or invest any funds of the Academy Trust not immediately required for the furtherance of its objects (investing only after obtaining such advice from a financial expert as the trustees consider necessary and having regard to the suitability of the investments and the need for diversification).

 The Finance Manager liaises closely with Lloyds Bank to ensure the best available rate of return on our reserve.
 Amounts can be placed on notice for periods of six weeks to three months at a level that the school deems will maintain sufficient operating liquidity.
-During the year funds have regularly been placed on deposit over a variety of periods of time resulting in bank interest earned of £95, as interests have fallen during the period.
+During the year funds have regularly been placed on deposit over a variety of periods of time resulting in bank interest earned of £101, were low for the majority of the period.